-At June 30, 2008, we serviced FFEL Program loans, including education loans serviced for 41 other lenders in the OSLA Student Lending Network (the "OSLA Network"), with a current principal balance totaling approximately \$1,508,823,781.
+At June 30, 2010, we serviced FFEL Program loans, including education loans serviced for 45 other eligible FFEL education lenders with a current principal balance totaling approximately \$1,681,461,756.

 Standards and Activities

 We have serviced our own loans, and performed third party pre-acquisition servicing of the loans of the OSLA Network, since 1994.
 Loan servicing activities performed by us include: